 - facilitation of a trade mission focused on enhancing cooperation and exchange with China on genetically modified organism regulation and trials.

-Applications for the 2016-17 funding round are now open.
+Applications for the 2016 funding round have closed.

 Second call for applications

-The second call for applications for the 2016 to 2017 ACACA funding round will be announced in late 2016.
+The second call for applications for the 2017 ACACA funding round will be announced in late 2016.